• Share this on:

 • Consider targeting the hotel market by directly offering your services in customised developments.
 These buyers increasingly visit the same (online) trade fairs as those in the regular home textiles market.
 However, you should be aware that the contract market places stricter demands on quality, especially durability.
 Also consider directly targeting hotels in your domestic and regional markets.

-Malaika, based in Egypt, is an example of a company that has successfully tapped into some of the above-mentioned trends.
-The company offers hand-embroidered and hand-printed table linen and many other home textiles in Egyptian cotton and linen.
-They strive to improve the economic position of women and their families by teaching women these valuable skills and allowing them to work from home.
+Egypt’s Malaika is a women-founded company that offers hand-embroidered and hand-printed table linen and other home textiles in Egyptian cotton and linen.
+They strive to improve the economic position of women and their families by teaching women valuable skills and allowing them to work from home.
+Their designs are inspired by Egypt’s rich history and culture.
 Malaika also offers a bespoke design service for products with different dimensions or completely new designs.

 Please read our market information disclaimer.